 Developed by Maternal and Infant Care Providers and Stakeholders Committed to Collaboration

 These Guidelines were developed by the Collaboration Task Force.
-This group formed at the Home Birth Consensus Summit in 2011 to address the Interprofessional Collaboration and Communication vision statement.
-The group is comprised of obstetricians, family medicine physicians, midwives, consumers, women’s health advocates, and nurses.
-This group researched existing standards for universal intrapartum transport, transfer, consultation, and collaboration guidelines for all professionals who are involved when a woman or baby is transferred to a hospital from a planned home birth, as well as the evidence on practices that lead to improved interprofessional coordination.
+This task force formed at the Home Birth Consensus Summit in 2011 to address the Interprofessional Collaboration and Communication vision statement.
+The task force is comprised of obstetricians, family medicine physicians, midwives, consumers, women’s health advocates, and nurses.
+This task force researched existing standards for universal intrapartum transport, transfer, consultation, and collaboration guidelines for all professionals who are involved when a woman or baby is transferred to a hospital from a planned home birth, as well as the evidence on practices that lead to improved interprofessional coordination.

 Adopting the Guidelines in Your Community